mikeizbicki/cmc-csci143/topic_08_SQL_and_Python/README.md

 - only on Sections 1-7 (up to, but not including Implicit Locks IV: Unique Constraints)
 - 4 problems, 2 points each
+- rest of problems on quiz next week

 ## Lecture Notes